jeetavasare/EmployeeMangement/README.md

 ```
 Update-Database
 ```
-In the package manager console
+In the package manager console and then run

-And then run
 ```
 dotnet run
 ```
 Inside the project folder to start the application